 I first heard about this movie on Facebook when a (gay) friend had posted an article about it and the preview image was two male characters kissing.
 That was really all I needed to know, so I logged onto Netflix and watched it.
 And that, as it turns out, was the right decision!

 This post is not sponsored by Tubi, but I am gonna gush about them for a bit.
-Sorry, but’s a site with a bunch of movies you can watch for free!
+Sorry, but it's a site with a bunch of movies you can watch for free!
 Sure there are ads, but uBlock Origin beats that shit down pretty well.
-And the movies come in a variety of flavors, from “That was pretty good,” to “Wait, they made a movie with THAT premise?!”
-And on that note, let’s talk about So Undercover, a film where Ms. Miley Cyrus infiltrates a sorority under orders from the FBI.
+And the movies come in a variety of flavors, from "That was pretty good," to "Wait, they made a movie with THAT premise?!"
+And on that note, let's talk about So Undercover, a film where Ms. Miley Cyrus infiltrates a sorority under orders from the FBI.